List of criminal organizations in DC Comics: Ninth Circle in other media

+Nuclear Family

+Nuclear Legion

+A team of nuclear-themed supervillains introduced in Battle for Bludhaven whose membership included Professor Radium, Nuclear, Mister Nitro, Geiger, Reactron, and Neutron.

 O

-Oblivion Front

-The Oblivion Front, whose forces were clad in blue, red, and gold armor, was "a terrorist splinter group" led by Dominion (Dominique Duchamp).
-Dominion herself wore a similar, less-armored costume and had a scar down the right side of her face.
-Dominion later led the Oblivion Front in an assault during which they intended to raid a weapons vault.
-Instead, the entire group was taken down by Gunfire.
-They first appeared in Showcase '94 #1.
+O Squad

+In an Elseworlds, Starro the Conqueror organized a team of Justice League foes whose name ended in the letter "O" as the O Squad.
+Its membership included Amazo, Bizarro, Chemo, Despero, Kanjar Ro, Metallo, Sinestro, Starro, Titano, and T.O.
+Morrow (Lobo emerged as a latecomer).
+The team behind Justice League briefly considered an All-O Squad featuring the likes of Amazo, Despero, Starro, Chemo and Bizarro before deciding it was too hokey.
+This was also a deciding factor in why the name of Eclipso was changed.

 O.G.R.E.

 O.G.R.E. is an acronym used by two different groups in the DC Universe.

 O.G.R.E.
 I

 Created by Bob Haney and Nick Cardy, this group first appeared in Aquaman #26 (July 1976).

 Within the context of the DC Universe, the first incarnation of O.G.R.E. (short for Organization for General Revenge and Enslavement) is a small mercenary terrorist group, led by the black-hooded Supreme One.
 Operating for an unnamed foreign government, they have confronted Aquaman in a number of occasions and worked through either hired agents, such as Black Manta, or coerced ones, such as Typhoon and the Huntress.